steffinstanly/steffinstanly.github.io/_posts/2021-07-20-PWK-and-OSCP-Review.md

 I started to work on the 10 pointer and got the root shell by 11:30 PM.
 Now I was thrilled about getting 80 points and completing OSCP.
 All the hard work proved to be worthwhile at that moment.
 Took a break and played the [Try Harder](https://www.offensive-security.com/offsec/say-try-harder/) song and enjoyed the moment for a while.

 After laying down for a few minutes almost dozed off due to exhaustion and thought to complete the exam report and started to write the report by 2 AM, I had skipped the 25 pointer machine and focused on checking whether all the screenshots are there or not, as failure to do the exam report would result in failure.
 I had to retake a couple of screenshots to make the report was detailed enough.
-Everything was re-checked and the exam report and lab report was sent in the specified format.
+After 22 hours of exam time, Everything was re-checked and the exam report and lab report was sent in the specified format.

 ## Wrapping it Up